otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## High Level Overview

-The OTRv4 Prekey Server specification defines a way by which parties can publish, store and retrieve prekey messages from an untrusted Prekey Server.
-A Prekey message contains the publisher's User Profile, the publisher's Prekey Profile and two one-time use ephemeral public prekey values, as defined in the OTRv4 specification [\[1\]](#references).
-These prekey messages are used for starting offline conversations.
+The OTRv4 Prekey Server specification defines a way by which parties can publish and store user profiles, prekey profiles and prekey messages, and retrieve prekey ensembles from an untrusted Prekey Server.
+A Prekey ensemble contains the publisher's User Profile, the publisher's Prekey Profile and two one-time use ephemeral public prekey values (denoted a prekey message), as defined in the OTRv4 specification [\[1\]](#references).
+These prekey ensembles are used for starting offline conversations.

 In order to perform offline conversations, OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
-It begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey messages.
-These prekey messages have previously been stored in the Prekey Server by Bob.
+This DAKE begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey ensembles.
+The values for the prekeys ensembles have previously been stored in the Prekey Server by a request from Bob.

-This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey messages.
+This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey ensembles and its values.

 ## Assumptions

-OTRv4 Prekey Server specification does not fully protect against an active attacker performing Denial of Service attacks.
+OTRv4 Prekey Server specification does not fully protect against an active attacker performing Denial of Service attacks (DoS).

 During the DAKE performed by the publisher with the Prekey Server, the network model provides in-order delivery of messages.

-The Prekey Server should support multiple prekey messages from different/future OTR versions, starting with version 4.
+This specification aims to support future OTR versions.
+Because of that, the Prekey Server should support multiple prekey messages from different/future OTR versions, starting with the current version, 4.

 ## Prekey Server Specifications

 The Prekey Server used in this specification should be considered untrusted.
-This means that a malicious server could cause communication between parties to fail (e.g. by refusing to deliver prekey messages).
+This means that a malicious server could cause communication between parties to fail.
+This can happen in, for example these ways:

+- By refusing to deliver prekey ensembles.
+- By refusing to deliver one of the values of a prekey emsemble (by, for example, refusing to deliver a User Profile).
+- By refusing to delete already used prekey messages and delivering as valid.

 The Prekey Server must have these capabilities:

-- Receive prekey messages and store them.
+- Receive user profiles, prekey profiles and a set of prekey messages, and store them.
 Inform that this operation have failed or has been successful.
-- Deliver prekey messages previously stored.
+- Deliver prekey ensembles previously stored.
 - Inform the publisher about how many prekey messages are stored for them.
-- Inform the retriever when there are no prekey messages from an specific party.
+- Inform the retriever when there are no prekey ensembles (or any of its values) from an specific party.

 The Prekey Server expects to only receive messages on the same network authenticated clients use to exchange messages.
 This means that a message